PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 15:03:28
+Last updated: 2024-04-02 15:04:32
-Random Quote: The moment one gives close attention to anything, it becomes a mysterious, awesome, indescribably magnificent world in itself. - Henry Miller
+Random Quote: A poem begins in delight and ends in wisdom. - Robert Frost